Blog about Custom Software Development, Product Design and Discovery Workshops - Programming

 Trello Stats - Track productivity in a simple way

-Tracking teams' productivity was always a challenge.
-Trello tool helps to organize work and complete task.
-But how to interpret delivered cards so you will know more about your efficiency?
-Check this article, where I will go through the idea behind Trello Stats, what kind of challenges had to overcome as a front-end developer and what did I learn.
+Tracking teams' productivity has always been a challenge.
+The Trello tool helps organize work and complete tasks efficiently.
+However, understanding how to interpret the completed cards is crucial for assessing your team's efficiency.
+In this article, I will delve into the concept behind Trello Stats, discussing the challenges I faced as a front-end developer and sharing the lessons I learned along the way.

 Adrian Capitta